SACHSTech/careers-in-computer-science-DouglasLau895-rm/README.md

 * Work with visual designers to **create 2D and 3D visuals models** and game assets
 * **Testing and debugging** a game using automated testing tools
 * Create **new features and continuously improving the game**.
 This may include adding add-ons, game packs, and updates.
+---
+### Required Education
+Video game developers commonly require a bachelor’s degree in game development, computer science, or game design.
+Through a undergraduate degree, video game designers should become proficient in some programming languages such as java, C# or C++.
+A master’s degree in these areas can help video game developers stand out and advance to lead developer positions.